mjucker/pv_atmos/README.md

 --------

-The examples directory contains two example scripts and the data file uv_daily.nc, which can be run within the python terminal of ParaView.
+The examples directory contains two example scripts and the data file uv_daily.nc, which can be run within the python terminal of ParaView, or a general python session, provided paraview.simple is located in the python path.
 The example file contains the 3D structure of zonal and meridional wind over three daily time steps, created from GCM output.
 One script will create a spherical, one a rectangular plot of zonal wind.
-When using the example files, make sure to call "import math", and set "pvAtmosPath" within the example scripts to the directory containing atmos_basic.py and atmos_grids.py.
+When using the example files, make sure to set "pvAtmosPath" within the example scripts to the directory containing atmos_basic.py and atmos_grids.py.